Undergraduate Program in African American Studies

 Director: Dr. Katrinell M. Davis

-African American Studies is an interdisciplinary program that offers two major tracks and a minor.
+African American Studies is an interdisciplinary program that offers one major track and a minor.
 Located in the College of Social Sciences and Public Policy, the program utilizes faculty from several departments within and beyond the College.
 African American Studies offers students the opportunity to understand American society and the international arena from the unique vantage point of the African Diaspora, most especially Americans of African descent.

-All undergraduates at Florida State University must demonstrate basic computer skills competency prior to graduation.
-As necessary computer competency skills vary from discipline to discipline, each major determines the courses needed to satisfy this requirement.
-Undergraduate majors in African American Studies satisfy this requirement by earning a grade of "C–" or higher in any course at FSU which meets the liberal studies computer competency designation, though it is strongly recommended that students take either CGS 2060 or CGS 2100 in order to satisfy this requirement.
+Undergraduate majors in African American Studies satisfy this requirement by earning a grade of “C–” or higher in any course at FSU which meets the CoreFSU Curriculum computer competency designation, though it is strongly recommended that students take either CGS 2060 or CGS 2100 to satisfy this requirement.

 Requirements for a Minor in African American Studies